 Inkjet printers aren’t just an option for families or those running a mobile office.
 They’re also for high-end, image-heavy businesses.
 Business models of inkjet printers tend to have a much higher print speed to keep up with the day-to-day volume of a workplace.

 For example, the HP OfficeJet Pro 8740 All-in-One Printer

-prints up to 24 pages per minute of black and white printing and 20 pages per minute for color.
+prints up to 24 pages per minute of black and white documents and 20 pages per minute for color.
 High print speeds married with the ability to print high-quality graphics make it an ideal office workhorse.

 Inkjet printers have a cost-efficient start-up price and generally, their ink cartridges are less expensive over time than toner cartridges for laser printers.
-Inkjets also have the benefit of being able to print on a variety of surfaces like glossy photo paper, fabrics, and stationary.
+Inkjets also have the benefit of being able to print on a variety of surfaces like glossy photo paper, fabrics, and stationery.

 .
 Instead of a printhead that moves from side to side depositing ink that you see in traditional printers, an HP PageWide printer has a printhead that spans the entire width of the paper.